How to Use a B2B Podcast as a Sales & Lead Generation Machine in 2026

 Continue adding value by providing articles, resources, or introductions tailored to their interests.
 Set quarterly check-ins to maintain the relationship without being overly pushy.

 Engagement doesn’t stop after the interview.
-Interact with guests’ social media content to stay visible and create roundup posts that highlight multiple guests as a way to reconnect organically.
+Interact with guests’ social media content to stay visible and create roundup posts that show multiple guests as a way to reconnect organically.
 Tools like Google Alerts or LinkedIn Sales Navigator can help you stay informed about their achievements and engage at opportune moments.
 The goal is to remain top of mind.

-Consider this cautionary tale from one of our clients: After interviewing the perfect prospect, the host failed to follow up within two weeks.
+Consider this cautionary tale from one of our clients: After interviewing the perfect prospect, the host failed to follow up within 2 weeks.
 When they finally reached out, the prospect had already signed with a competitor who had been more proactive.

 To avoid this scenario: